USS Hopkins (DD-249): World War II

 When the Japanese attacked Pearl Harbor, Hopkins was at Johnston Island for war maneuvers, but immediately headed back to Hawaii.
 She continued patrol of the Hawaiian Sea Frontier, with a short break for overhaul in the States, until late summer 1942, when she joined the invasion fleet bound for Guadalcanal.
 As America's first offensive of the Pacific war began 7 August, Hopkins swept the transport area and covered the landings on Tulagi.
 During a heavy enemy air attack 9 August, she shot down two enemy planes, and in the following months, Hopkins escorted transports, swept mines, and carried badly needed supplies to Guadalcanal.

-Hopkins served as flagship for Admiral Richmond K. "Kelly" Turner as the Russell Islands were invaded 21 February 1943.
+Hopkins served as flagship for Admiral Richmond K. Turner as the Russell Islands were invaded 21 February 1943.
 During the action, she shot down a Japanese plane.
 Remaining in the southwest Pacific, she joined in the initial invasion of Rice Anchorage, New Georgia, 4 July, and of Bougainville 1 November.
 Convoy escort, antisubmarine patrol, and sweeping duties kept the destroyer busy until the Solomon Islands were secured.

 As the Navy moved farther across the Pacific in the island-hopping campaign, Hopkins arrived off Saipan 13 June 1944 to sweep the invasion approaches.
 She provided screen and fire support for the amphibious landings of 15 June 1944.
 She picked up 62 prisoners from sunken Japanese ships as well as rescuing a downed fighter pilot and a seaplane crew.
 A brief rest at Eniwetok was followed by a role in the capture of Guam.
 Hopkins reached that important Marianas island 14 July to participate in the preinvasion sweeping and bombardment.
 She also gave fire-support to the landings 16 July.